 Glass Lewis believes it is important for boards to consider these enhanced independence factors when assessing compensation committee members.
 However, as discussed above in the section titled Independence, we apply our own standards when assessing the independence of directors, and these standards also take into account consulting and advisory fees paid to the director, as well as the director's affiliations with the company and its subsidiaries and affiliates.
 We may recommend voting against compensation committee members who are not independent based on our standards.

-INDEPENDENT CHAIRMAN
+INDEPENDENT CHAIR

-Glass Lewis believes that separating the roles of CEO (or, more rarely, another executive position) and chairman creates a better governance structure than a combined CEO/chairman position.
-An executive manages the business according to a course the board charts.
-Executives should report to the board regarding their performance in achieving goals set by the board.
-This is needlessly complicated when a CEO chairs the board, since a CEO/chairman presumably will have a significant influence over the board.
+Glass Lewis believes that separating the roles of CEO (or, more rarely, another executive position) and chair creates a better governance structure than a combined CEO/chair position.
+An executive manages the business